Opened 12 years ago

 (PS: I did NOT enable +d=doLinearTearing)

-comment:11 Changed 11 years ago by cschubert
+comment:11 by Christian Schubert, 11 years ago

 I looked into it, a little bit more using the Visual Studio 2012 Performance Analyzer.